noelle-crawfish/agora/README.md

-# Our project for SMHacks II, Agora
+# Our project for SMHacks II, Agora a web application on a (theoretical) .tech domain
+note: while we have applied, for a .tech domain, it has not yet finished processing

 # In order to run this project, you need to set some environment variables
 - PYTHONHASHSEED=0